 Partnership with WLT

-LEAP submitted a proposal for land purchase in 2007.
-WLT went on a site visit to investigate the feasibility of land purchase in Borneo and to meet with other organisations and groups in the area, including HUTAN.
-A partnership was formed between WLT and both Malaysian organisations, Leap Spiral and HUTAN.
+LEAP submitted a proposal for land purchase to World Land Trust (WLT) in 2007.
+WLT then made a site visit to investigate the feasibility of land purchase in Borneo and to meet with other organisations and groups in the area, including HUTAN.
+This led to the creation of partnerships between WLT and both Malaysian organisations, Leap Spiral and HUTAN.

 Other projects and activities